Baked Feta Dip

 This post may contain affiliate links.
 Please see our disclosure policy.

-Make this No-Fuss Baked Feta for your next book club, game night, holiday gathering or just to kick off an evening of self care.
+Make this Baked Feta Dip for your next book club, game night, holiday gathering or just to kick off an evening of self care.
 I used Pearls Specialties olives, but any mixed medley of olives will work.
 There are no fancy tricks to this one, but the Mediterranean flavor bomb that comes from the oven will fill your kitchen with a beautiful aroma while feeding your guests with a quick bite they won’t soon forget.

-No-Fuss Baked Feta
+Baked Feta Dip

 Prep Time: 5 minutes

-Cook Time: 22 minutes
+Cook Time: 25 minutes

 Servings: 8